UPPMAX/R-python-julia-matlab-HPC/docs-mk/python_load_run.md

 .. keypoints::

-   - Before you can run Python scripts or work in a Python shell, first load a python module and prroble prerequisites
+   - Before you can run Python scripts or work in a Python shell, first load a python module and its prerequisites
    - Start a Python shell session either with ``python`` or ``ipython``
    - Run scripts with ``python <script.py>``